 Regulators engage with insurance companies to learn of recent developments.

 Research public programs’ data on effectiveness of LTC wellness programs to see if Medicare Advantage, Med Supp, or Medicaid / PACE data is available, relevant, and used.
+Also, look into potential independent living / senior facility wellness experience as well as health and life insurance wellness experience.

 Determine an approach to monitor success of programs.
 For example, if 3 to 4 companies are applying 3 to 4 pilot programs and finding success, it would be good news regarding broader, future efforts.